rtnkwami/Nexus/api/README.md

 **Notes:**
 - ✅ = Requires JWT authentication
 - All endpoints expect and return JSON.
-- Pagination and filtering are available on product listing endpoints
+- Pagination and filtering are available on product listing endpoints via query parameters.